crissxross/ng2stidialog/README.md

-#Stitched Up Dialogue Engine Prototype
+#Stitched Up Dialogue Engine test
-##1st Prototype in Angular 2
+##1st test in Angular 2

-This is *very* experimental at the moment!
+This is just a test at the moment!

 ###Notes: